From Magic to Maleficium: The Crafting of Witchery in Late Medieval Text

-How did these fears of magical practicioners morph into the witch trails of the fifteenth century?
-Nider’s Formicarius did not cause the witch craze but his text enabled witch hunts in two ways: 1.)
+How did these fears of magical practitioners morph into the witch trials of the fifteenth century?
+Nider’s Formicarius did not cause the witch craze but his text-enabled witch hunts in two ways: 1.)
 It detailed the schematic of organized witchcraft.
 2.)
 Nider located this sect within the Christian community.
-This combination of this presentation of an organized sect and one working within the Christian community gave the clergy the tools and means to pursue witches , a.k.a “maleficos” .
+This combination of this presentation of an organized sect and one working within the Christian community gave the clergy the tools and means to pursue witches, a.k.a “maleficos” .

 Was Nider’s text a perversion of folk medical treatises and healers?
-Nider’s descriptions of witches is a perversion of this however, not entirely for this purpose.
-Many fucntionalist explanations of witches have been debunked.
+Nider’s descriptions of witches is a perversion of this, however not entirely for this purpose.
+Many functionalist explanations of witches have been debunked.
 They were accused of being witches because they were witches, not so much that they were healers, or usurping masculine power, or because there weren’t Jews around to persecute.
 There was some of this prevalent but not the sole reason for his treatise.